-- Google Search
+- 1. Use Google Search

-- Topic Research Tool (SEMRush)
+- 4. Try a Topic Research Tool

-- Answer the Public
+- 6. Use Answer the Public

-- YouTube Search
+- 8. Use YouTube Search

-- Online Courses
+- 9. View The Content of Online Courses

-- Google Analytics
+- 10. Review Your Google Analytics Reports

-- Google Search Console
+- 11. Use Google Search Console

-- UberSuggest
+- 12. Try UberSuggest

-1. Google Search
+1. Use Google Search

 Google Search Suggestions

-Google “Please Also Ask”
+Google “People Also Ask”

-For most topics, people use Google to ask questions and Google wants to rank websites that provide answers to user’s questions.
+For most topics, people use Google to ask questions, and Google wants to rank websites that provide answers to user’s questions.

 The best way to use this feature is to try a combination of related searches and spot common topics in the “People also ask” section.

-For example, if you search for ‘content marketing’ related terms, you’ll notice that in the questions, people ask ‘strategy’ related questions like “How to create a good content marketing strategy”, “What is a good content strategy” and many others.
+For example, if you search for ‘content marketing’ related terms, you’ll notice that in the questions, people ask ‘strategy’ related questions like “How to create a good content marketing strategy”, “What is a good content strategy,” and many others.

-For example, for “content marketing” a related topic is “content writing” so if you are already writing about content marketing, you can further expand your content by providing more content on “content writing”.
+For example, for “content marketing,” a related topic is “content writing,” so if you are already writing about content marketing, you can further expand your content by providing more content on content writing.

-2. Google Trends
+3. Use Google Trends

 As a first step, go to Google Trends and type your main topic.